The Joker (album)

-The Joker is the eighth studio album by Steve Miller Band.
+The Joker is a combination live and studio album by Steve Miller Band.
 The album was recorded at Capitol Studios and released by Capitol Records in October 1973.
 The album marked a period of significant change for the group as the band abandoned their psychedelic-oriented music for a more melodic, smooth rock/blues sound.
 It was also their first solid commercial success due to the strong radio-play of the title track.
 The album reached No. 2 on the Billboard Top LPs & Tape chart and has been certified Platinum in the United States.
 It reached No. 1 on the Cash Box Albums Charts on January 8, 1974.

 Reception

 Stephen Thomas Erlewine of AllMusic rated The Joker three out of five stars, calling it "all bright and fun, occasionally truly silly".
-He also stated that it "isn't mind-expanding", but concluded by saying that it "nevertheless maintains its good-time vibe so well that it's hard not to smile along...provided you're on the same wavelength as Miller, of course."
+He also stated that it "isn't mind-expanding", but concluded by saying that it "nevertheless maintains its good-time vibe so well that it's hard not to smile along... provided you're on the same wavelength as Miller, of course."